 Morgue File offers a site that’s easy to use as it comes with handy search tools.
 With over 350,000 free stock photos available, you can search for images of any type whether it is for inspiration, personal or commercial use.
 Also, you can browse videos or even upload your own creative content once you create an account.

-StockVault is another useful site that you can add on your list of stock photography, though it’s not limited to that.
-Apart from free stock images it also offers ‘ready-to-use’ web layouts and logos to those who don’t have the means to gain access to royalty free agencies.
-For those who do there are also some premium products that include photos, music, textures and footage.
+StockVault is another useful site that you can add to your list of stock photography, though it’s not limited to that.
+Apart from free stock images it also offers ‘ready-to-use’ web layouts and logos to those who don’t have the means to gain access to royalty-free agencies.
+For those who do there are also some premium products that include photos, music, textures, and footage.
 The site is very easy to use as it offers a huge variety of categories you can choose from.

 Happy guy after taking your course, in this photo by Pixabay.